 Sadly, the composition of haggis - specifically the use of sheep's lungs in the recipe - has meant it is officially on the US government's food blacklist, and since 1971 has been illegal to sell or import a haggis to America.
 Quite what the millions of Scots Americans eat on Burns Night remains unclear!

-If you're visiting Edinburgh, Edinburgh Expert can recommend restaurants where you might wish to try haggis - get in touch for a tour or for more information.
+If you're visiting Edinburgh, you'll find plenty of restaurants where you might wish to try haggis.